BlogGearing up for the summer holidays? Pack your BPM!

 BPM allows you capture your processes in their current state, assign levels of risk to various process steps to mitigate potential bottlenecks, and visually presents process steps by capturing and measuring time, effort, and cost data.
 BPM assigns who's in charge, when, and where – citing responsibility, accountability, required approvals, and more, to your processes.
 Further, BPM's process mapping tools allow you to set up statuses, set properties for each status, and define status rules.
 You can also set the status order and flow in the process, set rules to move to the next status, and even copy BPM workflows between companies, as illustrated below.

-Bpm Workflows
+BPM Workflows

 But what's BPM's crowning glory?
 An easy-to-configure, and even easier to use Business Rules Generator that helps you map your automation path.
 It allows you to control and set up alerts, define rules and PUSH notifications, warning and error messages, plus triggered emails and messages, all of which are seamlessly integrated into your BPM.
 Workflow not 'working' as it should?
 Shop floor manager forgot to sign off on spare parts?
 Missing a signature on an invoice?
 Your BPM will alert you when something's amiss, all the time – every time.